 Pirates fans need to look at big picture with recent trades

-The Pirates should make important moves this offseason.
-Image Via Pinterest
+The Pittsburgh Pirates are on track to make important moves this offseason.
+Image Via Pittsburgh Pirates.

 Joey Shields, Staff Writer